Temavrix/NexaView/README.md

 To do that users will need to head to and register for the following API services :

-1. https://openweathermap.org/ : For ComDash to get current weather information and weather forecast for your city and display in WeatherCard.
+1. https://openweathermap.org/ : For NexaView to get current weather information and weather forecast for your city and display in WeatherCard.
    <img width="149" src="https://github.com/user-attachments/assets/bb66c0eb-d41f-442b-bc3c-59b7380638c6"> <img width="150" src="https://github.com/user-attachments/assets/9d827f8d-ae1b-41d4-8859-04867e3392de">

-2. https://gnews.io/ : For ComDash to get current news headlines for your country (chosen in the drop-down list) and display it for you in the NewsCard.
+2. https://gnews.io/ : For NexaView to get current news headlines for your country (chosen in the drop-down list) and display it for you in the NewsCard.
    <img width="150" src="https://github.com/user-attachments/assets/bf297798-f784-4cfc-a90c-13a5267fcc69"> <img width="150" src="https://github.com/user-attachments/assets/a5a57409-bdce-465c-9278-633869cfcabe">

-3. https://unsplash.com/developers : For ComDash to get a random background image which is based on your city.
+3. https://unsplash.com/developers : For NexaView to get a random background image which is based on your city.

    #### Where Do I Paste The APIs?
    <img width="200" src="https://github.com/user-attachments/assets/45bd5732-ae4a-447d-a390-b532d9d144c7">